pug-php/pug/README.md

 ## New in pug-php 3

-pug-php 3 is now aligned on [pugjs 2](github.com/pugjs/pug), it aims to be a perfect port of the JS project.
+pug-php 3 is now aligned on [pugjs 2](github.com/pugjs/pug), it aims to be a perfect implementation of the JS project.
 That's why there are breaking changes in this new version.

 [See the changelog to know what's new](https://github.com/pug-php/pug/blob/master/CHANGELOG.md)

 [See the migration guide if you want to upgrade from pug-php 2 to 3](https://github.com/pug-php/pug/blob/master/MIGRATION_GUIDE.md)

-## Supports for custom filters
+## Support for custom filters

-Filters must be callable: It can be a class that implements the *__invoke()* method, or an anonymous function.
+Filters must be callable: It can be a class that implements the *\_\_invoke()* method or an anonymous function.

 ```php
 $pug->filter('escaped', 'My\Callable\Class');